Permanent Financing

 What it means in practice

 Permanent financing underwrites against stabilized NOI with specific DSCR, LTV, and amortization requirements.
 Rates typically lower than bridge financing; terms longer.
 Prepayment penalties (defeasance or yield maintenance) are standard for fixed-rate loans.
+For LA multifamily sellers, understanding the buyer's permanent financing math matters — it's what determines how much they can pay.

 Why it matters for LA multifamily